dagraham/etm-tk/etmTk/help/OVERVIEW.md

 All items grouped by keyword and sorted by type and *relevant datetime*.

-### Note View

-All notes grouped and sorted by keyword and summary.

 ### Path View

 All items grouped by file path and sorted by type and *relevant datetime*.
 Use this view to review the status of your projects.